 The LEED® Green Building Rating System is a set of performance standards based on existing and proven technology, to evaluate environmental performance from a whole building perspective over a building’s lifecycle.
 They provide a definitive standard for what constitutes a green building in design, construction and operation.

-Prerequisites and credits for LEED® address seven topics; sustainable site development, water efficiency, energy and atmosphere, material and resources, indoor environmental quality, innovation in design, and regional priority.
+LEED® version 3 prerequisites and credits address seven topics; sustainable site development, water efficiency, energy and atmosphere, material and resources, indoor environmental quality, innovation in design, and regional priority.
 Armourcoat products qualify for LEED® points in two key areas; materials and resources and indoor environmental quality.
 However, it is worth noting that LEED® guidelines vary from one LEED® program to another.
 Not all LEED® programs are the same.
 Categories may change; therefore it is always recommended that you consult with the GBCI (Green Building Certification Institute) prior to making final selections.

 During both the construction and operations phases, buildings generate a lot of waste and use a lot of materials and resources.
 This credit category encourages the selection of sustainably produced products and materials.
 Requirement is to use materials with recycled content such that the sum of post-consumer recycled content plus ½ of the pre-consumer content constitutes at least 10% (1 point) or 20% (2 points) based on cost, of the total value of materials in the project.